andmoredev/andmoredev/content/blog/create-cognito-user-programatically.md

 }
 ```

-The *token.actions.githubusercontent.com:sub* allows an array and wildcards so if you have a specific format for branching you can play around with the condition to meet your need while still being protected.
+The *token.actions.githubusercontent.com:sub* allows an array and wildcards so if you have a specific format for branching, you can play around with the condition properties to meet your needs while still being protected.

 ## Wrap up
 We were able to create and verify a user for our automation, as well as clean up after we are done so we are not left with orphaned users all over the place.